mlyg/ml_notepad/courses/c_plus_plus_programming_easy_steps.md

 9. **Vectors** are like regular arrays but their size can be changed.
 The vector library needs to be included at the top.
 Vectors are declared as 'vector data-type vector-name (size, initial-value);
 10. Constant names appear in upper case, and all const declarations must be initialised
 11. enum provides a handy way to create a sequence of constant integers

+## Chapter 2
+1. prefix operators change the value immediately, while postfix operators change the vlaue subsequently
+2. A-Z characters have ASCII code values 65-90 and a-z characters have ASCII code values 97-122
+3. Logical operators: && AND, || OR, !
+NOT
+4. '?' is the ternary operator: ( test-expression ) ? if-true-return-this : if-false-return-this ;
+5. It is preferable to test for inequality rather than equality
+6. sizeof operator returns the number of bytes allocated to store a variable
+7.